snowcoders/sortier-vscode/README.md

 ## Extension Settings
 #### sortier.onSave (default: false)
-Sort any supported file on save
+Runs sortier on save of any file